 Anyone is welcome to join the Cookbook Club—whether you are starting your cookbook collection with the club’s chosen book, or have shelves and shelves given over to cookery writers; whether you’re an experienced cook, or just starting out.

 Tickets to the regular Cookbook Club events are £6 each.
 A limited number of free places are reserved for each club event for our neighbours in SE1.

 —Join the Cookbook Club by emailing email@example.com with your name, home address and email address.

-—Once you have joined we’ll email you back with your membership number and details of how to book to attend the Club events.
-That will include how to let us know what dish you’ll be making and information about the Loyalty Card for Cookbook Club members.
+—Once you have joined, we’ll email you back with your membership number and details of how to book to attend events.
+That will include how to let us know what dish you’ll be making and information about the loyalty card for Cookbook Club and other membership benefits.

 Borough Market Cookbook Club in association with Borough Wines